4+ Degree FAQ

 How long do I have to finish my degree?
 Students receiving at least a 50% scholarship (for instance, students working under a faculty member with a grant or receiving departmental funds) are expected to enroll in a full-time status where they take at least 9 credits per semester and complete in no more than four (4) semesters after declaring whether they will do the thesis or non-thesis track.
 As a reminder, all ChE students must do the thesis track, and have four semesters to complete their degree.
 If it takes longer than that, there is a maintenance of matriculation fee added to your tuition and fees.

 Students with less than half scholarship are able to enroll in a part-time status and will have up to five years to complete their degree.
 If it takes longer than five years to complete the degree, there is a maintenance of matriculation fee added to your tuition and fees.
-For students in the ME and CE departments, you must declare either the thesis or non-thesis track by the end of your third year or the semester in which you will complete 24 credits, whichever is sooner.
-Students in the EE department must declare thesis or non-thesis upon entry into the program.
-EE students who pursue a non-thesis track are not eligible for the Cooper alumni scholarship.
+For students in the ME department, you must declare either the thesis or non-thesis track by the end of your third year or the semester in which you will complete 24 credits, whichever is sooner.
+Students in the EE and CE department must declare thesis or non-thesis upon entry into the program.
+EE and CE students who pursue a non-thesis track are not eligible for the Cooper alumni scholarship.